mootoday/www-mootoday-com/src/content/blog/how-to-use-svelte-for-your-google-docs-add-on/index.md

 ---
-title: "How to use Svelte for your Google Docs add-on"
+title: 'How to use Svelte for your Google Docs add-on'
-slug: "how-to-use-svelte-for-your-google-docs-add-on"
+slug: 'how-to-use-svelte-for-your-google-docs-add-on'
-summary: "Develop Google Docs add-on sidebars with Svelte and Typescript."
+summary: 'Develop Google Docs add-on sidebars with Svelte and Typescript.'
 createdAt: 2020-03-28T00:00:00.000Z
-tags: ["svelte", "development"]
+tags: ['svelte', 'development']
 layout: blog
 ---